 Tips to help you sleep for longer periods

 - Alchohol is not the ‘relaxing’ friend you might think it is.
-It plays havoc with your sleep cycle and you may wake at night.
 If you’re going to have a drink, make sure you have only one drink, a few hours before bedtime.

-- Try to meditate before bedtime to clear your mind of the day’s worries.
-Or read a book to take your mind off things.
+- Try to meditate before bedtime or read a book to take your mind off things.

 What helps you sleep better through the night – Try these tips

 Here are some sensible tips for getting a good night’s sleep and staying asleep all night.

 - If you wake up at night and stay awake for more than about 20 minutes, don’t just lie there, get up and read a book or listen to an audio book.